Learning Data-adaptive Nonparametric Kernels: Experimental Results

 \section{Experimental Results}

-This section evaluates the performance of our DANK model in comparison with several representative kernel learning algorithms on classification and regression benchmark datasets.
-All the experiments implemented in MATLAB are conducted on a \fh{Workstation} with an Intel$^\circledR$ Xeon$^\circledR$ E5-2695 CPU (2.30 GHz) and 64GB RAM.
-The source code of the proposed DANK method will be publicly available.
+This section evaluates the performance of our DANK model in comparison with several representative kernel learning algorithms on classification and regression benchmark data sets.
+All the experiments implemented in MATLAB are conducted on a Workstation with an Intel$^\circledR$ Xeon$^\circledR$ E5-2695 CPU (2.30 GHz) and 64GB RAM.
+The source code of our DANK model in Algorithm~\ref{ago3} can be found in \url{http://www.lfhsgre.org}.

-\subsection{Classification tasks}
+\subsection{Classification Tasks}